chaance/gatsby-source-buzzsprout/README.md

 A Gatsby plugin to load podcast episodes from the [Buzzsprout API](https://github.com/Buzzsprout/buzzsprout-api).
 Basic functionality should work, but this is very much a work-in-process.
 Be prepared for things to break.

+Please note that the Buzzsprout API itself is still somewhat fresh and is likely to evolve over time.

 ## Installation

 ```bash
 $ npm i gatsby-source-buzzsprout
 ```

 OR

 ```bash
 $ yarn add gatsby-source-buzzsprout
 ```

 ### Webhooks

 TODO

 ## Usage

-In your `gatsby-config.js` file, load in the plugin along with the parameters of which events to load:
+In your `gatsby-config.js` file, load in the plugin along with the parameters of which podcast episodes to load:

 ```javascript
 module.exports = {